 Friends of Enemies by Hearth Centre director Polly Wright is about Italian Prisoners of War in a Welsh farming community in World War 2.

-Friends of Enemies is an Arts Council England funded work in progress play, written by Hearth Centre director Polly Wright.
-The play is about Italian Prisoners of War in a Welsh farming community in World War 2, echoing current political tensions.
-There will be a tour of rehearsed readings of the play in March 2019 at Pentabus (15 March), Theatr Clwyd (16 March), Midlands Arts Centre (20 March - 21 March) and Exeter Street Hall (23 March).
+In March 2019 The Hearth Centre presented a tour of rehearsed readings of the work in progress play, funded by Arts Council England readings were performed at Pentabus (15 March), Theatr Clwyd (16 March), Midlands Arts Centre (20 March - 21 March) and Exeter Street Hall (23 March).

 Celebrating a story of World War II international friendship in the wake of the EU Referendum

 Polly Wright, artistic director of Hearth is on a mission to discover more about Gualtiero Lenzi- ex POW who worked on her grandparents' farm in WW2- and who wrote warmly to her grandmother after the war. .
 She has been in communication with his eldest daughter, Mara for a year now, but will meet both Mara and her sister in person for the first time at the end of this week!

 Having a wonderful time in Modena, Italy- and have been introduced to a journalist and local historian called Walter Bellisi - who, it turns out, knew Gualtiero Lenzi's brother and his niece.
 The communications officer at the Istituto Storico de Resistenza in Modena, Daniela Garutti, has extremely good English - and has been translating for us.